-Beauties Are Those Who Woke Up Early: They Are the Refugee Camps’ Mothers
+Beauties Are Those Who Wake Up Early: They Are the Mothers of the Refugee Camps

 Indeed, beauties are those who wake up early, taking the morning from the beginning; they are those who teach the birds what to sing.
 (An excerpt from a poem by Nizar Qabbani)